Andrew-E-Dagdag/marketplacer-code-challenge/README.md

 ## Usage:

+### Running the tests:

+- Clone the repository
+- `npm i` to install the required dependencies
+- `npm run test` to run jest's test suite

 ### Starting the program:

 - Clone the repository
 - `npm i` to install the required dependencies
-- `npm run main` to run the application
+- `npm run start` to run the application

 ### Using the program: